sensu/sensu-docs/content/sensu-go/5.15/reference/rbac.md

 sensuctl namespace list
 {{< /highlight >}}

-_NOTE: For licensed tier users,`sensuctl namespace list` will list only the namespaces that the current user has access to._
+_NOTE: For licensed users,`sensuctl namespace list` will list only the namespaces that the current user has access to._

 ### Creating a namespace